-E-JOURNALS
+E-Journal

 Many journal articles are available for free downloading from ASU computers.
-For a list of links to available e-journals.
 You can also gain access to these online journals from home by logging into your campus account using your ASURite ID and password.
-There are also many library resources available and SOLS even has its library representative.
+There are also many library resources available and SOLS even has its own library representative.
 For more info, browse the ASU Library website.
-If you're interested in an article that ASU does not currently have access to, you should be able to request it through interlibrary loan.
+If you're interested in an article that ASU does not currently have access to, you should be able to request it through an interlibrary loan.
 Don't hesitate to follow up on a request if you receive no response within a few days - just be polite.